 But mapping out your strategy and understanding your market position is vital to its success.
 Here are 8 strategic planning tools to help you do just that.

-Developing a sound strategy is something every organisation strives to achieve, with a highly effective strategy helping organisations establish their competitive position, grow market share, and thrive in a ruthless business environment.
+Developing a sound strategy is something every organization strives to achieve, with a highly effective strategy helping organizations establish their competitive position, grow market share, and thrive in a ruthless business environment.

 However, choosing the right tools to execute that strategy and bring their strategic processes to life is something few are concerned with.
 The first significant part of the strategic management process or business planning involves analysis and planning.
 The strategy tools and examples we’ve listed in this section are all about helping you understand where you are today and where you want to be tomorrow.